hyperledger/fabric/docs/source/build_network.rst

     export CHANNEL_NAME=mychannel  && ../bin/configtxgen -profile TwoOrgsChannel -outputCreateChannelTx ./channel-artifacts/channel.tx -channelID $CHANNEL_NAME

-Note that you don't have to issue a special command for the channel if you are using a Raft or Kafka ordering service.
+Note that you don't have to issue a special command for the channel if you are using a Raft oordering service.
 The ``TwoOrgsChannel`` profile will use the ordering service configuration you specified when creating the genesis block for the network.